-Using the search function, open the desired report selection - e.g. the one for sales.
+Use the search function to open the desired report selection - e.g. the one for sales.
 Now select the desired report.
-For our example we are going to use invoices, however, reports are supported for
+For our example, we will use Invoices, but basically reports are supported from the areas:

 Here you can now define an individual subject for each language code.
-On the one hand there is the possibility to formulate a static subject here, which will be inserted in all messages in the same way.
+On the one hand, there is the option here to formulate a static subject that will be inserted in all messages in the same way.

-On the other hand, there is the possibility to design the subject dynamically.
-By using placeholders it then adapts to the content of the message.
+On the other hand, it is possible to design the subject dynamically.
+By using placeholders, it then adapts to the content of the message.

 You can define the placeholders by clicking the […] button on the right margin in the Subject text field.
-This will take you to the Email Subject Placeholders page where you can set the definitions.
+This will take you to the Filename Placeholders page where you can make the definitions.

 Placeholder - Here you define how your placeholder should look like.

-Definition - This field defines to which field your previously entered placeholder refers to.
+Definition - This field defines which field your previously entered placeholder refers to.

 Creating a new placeholder

-First, enter the placeholder you want to use in the Placeholder field.
-We recommend using placeholders here which could not accidentally appear in the subject, for example, if you define the placeholder Inv for the invoice number and the subject contains the word Invoice, the Inv part of the word would be replaced in the subject.
+First, enter the desired placeholder in the Placeholder field.
+We recommend using placeholders here that could not accidentally appear in the subject, for example, if you define the placeholder Rech for the invoice number and the subject contains the word Invoice, the Rech part of the word would be replaced in the subject.
 It is best to use a combination of special characters and numbers or adjust placeholders so that they do not accidentally appear in words.

 For such cases there is the possibility to set the correct target table via an event subscriber depending on the report id.